vanhoefm/fragattacks/research/README.md

 I tested the Intel AX200 as well and found that it is _not_ compatible with the test tool: its firmware crashes after sending a fragmented frame.
 If an Intel developer is reading this, please update the firmware and make it possible to inject fragmented frames.

-### Injection mode

-**TODO: Device that were tested as being an AP while using another one to inject?
-Broadcom of macOS, Intel AX200?**

 ## 9.8.
 Hwsim mode details